 - Various data-capture equipment and mast-mount transmitter/receiver antenna options.

 - A range-extending, 50 ℓ fuel-tank, which provides a 2 hour increase in endurance.

 - A 100 ℓ utility-equipment crate which is designed for the ferry of light tools and equipment, but is equally capable of accommodating extra baggage, spare parts, fuel ‘jerry-cans,’ camping gear, etc.

-- A 150 ℓ spray tank coupled with various, purpose-made aerial-baiting or ‘crop-splashing’ spray-boom arrays.
+- A 200 ℓ spray tank coupled with various, purpose-made aerial-baiting or ‘crop-splashing’ spray-boom array options.

-- Aerial-release machine options, capable of metered release of sterile insects (fruit-fly, boll-worm, moth and tsetse-fly species) as well as pelletized invader-species poison, etc.
+- Aerial-release machine options, capable of metered release of sterile insects (Mediterranean fruit-fly, false codling moth and tsetse-fly species) as well as pellet-pesticide used to control unwanted pest- & invader-plant species, etc.

 - Airborne survey equipment (ground-penetrating ‘radar’) options.

 Mast & keel manufacturing